 The individual extensions are strategically placed in rows so they'll always remain covered by your natural hair pieces.
 (Yes, even if you wear an elaborate updo or ponytail.)

 Depending on your color and texture, some salons will have samples on hand the stylist can use for you same-day—but often, salons will ask you to come in prior so they can order the exact type of extension they'll need to match your hair.

 While there may be tons of different types of hair extensions on the market, keratin hair extensions are the only real permanent ones.

 "The other permanent ones used to be silicone hair extensions, which, it turns out, aren't great for your hair," says Ryan Trygstad, celebrity hairstylist and cofounder of Mark & Ryan Salon in New York.
 Now, keratin hair extensions are the go-to for movie premieres and red carpets—they're so common, in fact, that you probably don't know your favorite celebrity even has them on.

-And unlike temporary types of extensions—like tape-in extensions and clip-in extensions—you can air dry, straighten, curl, and style keratin hair extensions with heat just like you would with your own hair.
+Like temporary types of extensions—including tape-in extensions and clip-in extensions—you can air dry, straighten, curl, and style keratin hair extensions with heat just like you would with your own hair.
 (You should definitely avoid letting them tangle, or "yanking" them, since the extensions are fastened in with bonds.
 But other than that, you can style them as per usual.)

 [Ed note: the above photo features tape-in extensions, but you can get the same result with keratin hair extensions.]